Primes of the form $p^2 + nq^2$: Introduction

 \subsection{Acknowledgements}

 We thank Sarah Peluse and Terry Tao for helpful conversations.
 We also thank Roger Heath-Brown, Emmanuel Kowalski and James Maynard for comments pertaining to the literature concerning the prime number theorem for ideals, and Noah Kravitz, James Leng, Jori Merikoski, C\'edric Pilatte, Joni Ter\"av\"ainen and Katharine Woo for comments on a draft of the paper.
+We thank the anonymous referee for a careful reading of the paper.
+Finally, we thank Ouyang Xuan for remarking on Math Stack Exchange that the partial summation step in the proof of \cref{main-term-sharps} was done incorrectly in the first version of the paper.

 BG is supported by Simons Investigator Award 376201.
 This research was conducted during the period MS served as a Clay Research Fellow.
 Portions of this research were conducted while MS was visiting Oxford and Cambridge both of which provided excellent working conditions.
 Finally, the authors thank ICMS and the organisers of the workshop on Additive Combinatorics (July 2024) which provided the initial impetus for this collaboration.